To receive your testamur on the graduation date, you must follow the steps on this page.

 By default, your thesis is public immediately upon deposit.
 If you want to restrict access to the public version, you can nominate an embargo period and indicate the date the restriction will be lifted in the UNSWorks thesis deposit form:

 - Restrictions up to 24 months do not require approval.

 - For restrictions greater than 24 months, it is necessary to obtain approval for a restricted thesis at least 6 months prior to the anticipated date of submission of the thesis.
 For more information see UNSW Higher Degree Research Hub

 - Watch this short video on how to add an embargo.

 For more information see frequently asked questions for thesis digital deposit.

-Step 3: Submit/Deposit digital copies of your thesis
+Step 2: Submit/Deposit digital copies of your thesis to UNSWorks

-If you are unable to log into or need further assistance, email the Library Scholarly Content team and include your zID.
+For further assistance, contact the Library Scholarly Content team and include your zID.